teotigraphix/CausticSDK/README.md

 CausticSDK
 ==========

-The full software development kit for the Android Caustic Core
+The full software development kit for the Android Caustic Core.

+- User interface framework using LibGDX OpenGL layer.